 Sadly, the losses did not slow down even then; two more people I cared deeply about took their leave of this planet between those mid-October losses and just shortly after Christmas.
 Poof!
 Like lights gone suddenly dark upon the water.

-When I think back on the things that have unfolded I feel like I’ve moved through like a child’s spinning top or, one of those silly thick, bright plastic, Weeble Wobble figures.
-It’s like fate or, God has set me into motion on the other side.
+When I think back on the things that have unfolded, I feel like I’ve moved through like a child’s spinning top or, one of those silly thick, bright plastic Weeble Wobble figures.
+It’s like fate or God has set me into motion on the other side.
 I’m tucking.
 I’m rolling!
 I’m rising again.
-I recognize the enormous ways I’ve been gifted through it all, but I am only now becoming aware of how much I’ve missed of the fine details in the middle.
+I recognize the enormous ways I’ve been gifted through it all, but I am only now becoming aware of how much I’ve missed the fine details in the middle.

-I felt sitting in that very public restaurant my eyes fly wide, and my breath escape me in a sudden rushing gut punched sob.
+I felt sitting in that very public restaurant, my eyes fly wide, and my breath escapes me in a sudden rushing, gut-punched sob.
 I also felt my face crumble into the ugliest re-arrangement of its natural lines.
 Every cell in my body tried to curl inward.
 Everything froze as I sat on the edge of a sudden breakdown.
 Then I just shattered for a few moments.

 I was powerless as sudden and acute grief howled through me.
 I sat in that restaurant for less than a minute, and I cried harshly, barking out a few ragged sobs.
 I was, for a moment, completely unable to stop myself.
 I watched more than a little horrified at myself as a father and his two young children at a nearby table froze and began watching me warily.
 I recovered very quickly but had been blown away by the swiftness of the way it had overtaken me.

 That’s pretty much been me all year.
 Bouncing up, saying, “I’m fine!”, And moving on.
 I’ve stayed busy.
-Sometimes my “busy” has been with physical exercise or spirituality and were of service to others.
+Sometimes my “busy” has been with physical exercise or spirituality and was of service to others.
 Sometimes I find myself stuck in that comfortable, well-worn groove of my default mode.
-I’ll return to the exact opposite lands that I’ve worked so hard to come away from over these last several years, and I’ll find I’ve become, quite easily again what I like to call a huddled up lump of donut huffing couch buffalo!
+I’ll return to the exact opposite lands that I’ve worked so hard to come away from over these last several years, and I’ll find I’ve become, quite easily again, what I like to call a huddled-up lump of donut-huffing couch buffalo!

 In the beginning, there was no middle ground.
 It was often as if these two opposite poles were my landscapes.
 I have swung like Jane of the jungle on a vine wildly in between.